But we always hear the phrase that we need to consume everything in moderation.

 As a matter of fact, consuming one bowl of oatmeal on a daily basis can lower your cholesterol by 23 percent.

 Moreover, for each one percent with which you lower the cholesterol, you will actually reduce the risk of heart disease by two percent.
-Also, this soluble fiber can help lower the blood sugar levels.
+Also, this soluble fiber can help lower blood sugar levels.